 - Excessive drinking and related disruptive behavior by those of, or over the age 21 will not be tolerated, and is grounds for immediate dismissal at own expense.

 - Underage drinking, excessive drinking, and detrimental behavior as a result of any form of alcohol consumption may result in involvement by local law enforcement.

-- Cigarettes, chewing tobacco, and other tobacco products are not permitted in any of the locations of The Youth Assembly program or Package arrangements, including lodging rooms and venues, as per FAF policy and the policies of the accommodations of the event venues.
+- Cigarettes, chewing tobacco, and other tobacco products are not permitted in any of the locations of The Youth Assembly program or the Global Development Leadership Series program arrangements, including lodging rooms and venues, as per FAF policy and the policies of the accommodations of the event venues.

 - Sexual harassment is a serious crime, and any incident or allegation would be addressed severely with highest repercussions for an offender, including dismissal from the program at own the participant’s own cost.

 - Participants responsible for theft and/or vandalism during the course of the event will be held financially liable and subject to disciplinary action.

 - The use and/or possession of prohibited items is not permitted and would result in disciplinary actions.
 Prohibited items include handguns or any other form of weapon.